pokerwars/pokerwars.io-starterbot-java/README.md

 ## Quick start
 A few requirements to play:
-- have Java 8 or newer installed
+- have [Java 8 JDK](http://www.oracle.com/technetwork/java/javase/downloads) or newer installed
 - make sure that the computer where your bot runs is visible from the internet, so we can communicate with him/her.
 [This is an useful service](http://canyouseeme.org/) to double check this.
 Bot default port is `8090`, but you can change this on the `src/main/resources/application.yml` file.
 If you need help to open a port on your router [check this guide](https://www.noip.com/support/knowledgebase/general-port-forwarding-guide/) or [contact us](mailto:contact@pokerwars.io).
 We are always willing to help you.
 - [Register with us](https://www.pokerwars.io/) and retrieve your [API token](https://www.pokerwars.io/token) and [username](https://www.pokerwars.io/profile).
 - check out this repo with git or download it from [this link](https://github.com/pokerwars/pokerwars.io-starterbot-java/archive/master.zip).